Head lice and nits

 Some treatments need to be repeated after a week to kill any newly hatched lice.

-Check the pack to see if they're OK for you or your child and how to use them.
+Check the pack to see if they're OK for you or your child to use, and how to use them.

 If lotions or sprays do not work, speak to a pharmacist about other treatments.